Matt Edwards (DJ): Career

 As Quiet Village, Edwards released full-length LP 'Silent Movie' on Studio !K7 in 2008.
 The album was released on both vinyl and CD and focusses on more downtempo, left field music with balearic influences.
 As REKID, Matt released 14-track album 'Made in Menorca' in 2006 on Soul Jazz Records.
 The album was released on vinyl as well as CD and takes influence from disco music and deep house.

 In 2011 he collaborated with Japanese toy maker Devilrobots to create a Rekids-themed toy 'No Sleep No Tofu'.
-The toy is a Japanese Kubrick figure produced by MediCom – a small, limited edition collector's item with a block-style human form similar to Playmobil or Lego.
-The head of the figure is a detachable block which features the sleeve design for REKIDS036 – Radio Slave – No Sleep (Part Six).

 In May 2012, Edwards released a sample pack with label Sample Magic.
 The pack features 500MB of percussive and musical loops, hits and effects, designed to be used as tools for electronic music producers.
 2012 also saw the launch the 'Pyramids of Mars' label – a multimedia project that incorporates various strands of artistic disciplines.
 The 2010 album RedHead (under his 'Machine' pseudonym) was re-issued on Pyramids of Mars as part of a deluxe package, including a re-interpretation of the full album by Joe Claussell.
 The boxset was limited to 50 copies, each hand-painted by Misha Hollenbach, and included triple-vinyl pressings of both Claussell's and Edwards' versions.
 The release was available exclusively at London's LN-CC store.